ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

  - [ ] TASK: Download the project contents, and verify that they are correct.
 Observe that you can download data with your Unit Admin account while it has status *In Progress*.
  - [ ] TASK: Observe the generated directory and navigate through it.
 Then try to download again to a new folder with the `--destination` flag.
- - [ ] TASK: Try again the to download to the same destination and observe what happens.
+ - [ ] TASK: Try to download to the same destination again and observe what happens.
  - [ ] TASK: Download only the file `example_file_4.txt`.
 You need to inspect the project to find its path.
 Download first using the `--source` flag and then with the `--source-path-file`.

 #### Researchers